schoolpreethi/Hr-Analytics/README.md

 # Insights Derived:

-Highest attrition in the 26–35 age group and among Laboratory Technicians
+Highest attrition in the 26–35 age group and among Laboratory Technicians.

-Significant attrition in employees earning under 5k, indicating compensation as a potential driver
+Significant attrition in employees earning under 5k, indicating compensation as a potential driver.

-Research and Development department sees higher attrition compared to others
+Research and Development department sees higher attrition compared to others.

-Attrition is high in the first few years of employment, suggesting onboarding and early experience issues
+Attrition is high in the first few years of employment, suggesting onboarding and early experience issues.